Frequently Asked Questions - Rhode Island Mechanics Lien

 Are pre-lien notices required in order to file a Rhode Island mechanics lien?

-Click Here to File a Rhode Island Prelien Document
+Click Here to File a Rhode Island Prelien Document, Including a Notice of Possible Mechanic's Lien and a Notice of Intention

 Can you file without pre-lien notice?